RTradeLtd/TxPB/doc/CONFIGURATION.md

 The `datastore` section(s) of the yaml config file is used to config key-value datastores.
 These key-value datastores are used throughout the entire libp2p, and ipfs stack.
 Every `datastore` section shares the same configuration options with each other.

 The `datastore` configurations also apply to the `storage` section of `node`, where DAG data blocks are stored.
-The `storage` section also includes an additional storage type of `countedStore`, which is a reference-counted DAG block store. `countedStore` is only supported by `storage`.
+The `storage` section also includes an additional storage type of `noQueueStore`, which is a reference-counted DAG block store. `noQueueStore` is only supported by `storage`.

 The current datastore types are supported: